Need for Recording a Wide Range of Loads

 The two case studies shown below illustrate both types of errors in two identical 120 MVA generators at the same power plant.
 These were two-pole rotors with 8 coils/pole using 9 turns in Coil 1 and 13 turns in Coils 2-8.

-One true turn short existed in Coil 8-Pole A (Coil 8A).
+This rotor had one true turn short in Coil 8-Pole A (Coil 8A).
 Testing at above 25% of full load could not detect the Coil 8A short, while low load testing clearly detected the short.
-Testing at only full load missed the short in Coil 8A.
-This rotor had no significant false turn short indications.
+Competitor’s testing at only full load missed the short in Coil 8A.
+This rotor had no significant false turn short indications, even thought it was an identical model to that in Case 2.

 Case 1: Rotor Cross-Section of a 2-pole rotor with 8 Coils/Pole showing the location of a true short in Coil 8A.
 Competitor’s testing at full load falsely claimed the rotor was free of turn shorts.